This site requires Javascript to be enabled.

 Staking

-Archway is a Proof-Of-Stake (PoS) blockchain built with the Cosmos SDK , and it relies on validators in order to secure the network.
-Validators' voting power is determined by the amount of staking tokens (ARCHs) bonded as collateral.
-Delegating enables ARCH holders that don't have the skills or desire to run a validator to participate in securing the network and be rewarded.
+Archway is a Delegated Proof of Stake (DPoS) blockchain built with the Cosmos SDK, and it relies on validator nodes in order to secure the network.
+Validators' voting power is determined by the amount of staked tokens (ARCH) bonded as collateral either directly by validators, or via delegation.
+Delegating enables ARCH holders that don't have the skills or desire to run a validator to participate in securing the network and be rewarded with a share of tokens.

 You can stake by either: